-The determining factors of when to go to urgent care versus your doctor are based on your distinct and immediate health care needs and concerns.
-We shall explore the unique attributes of both urgent care clinics and primary care centers and answer the frequently asked question “Can urgent care be primary care?”
+There are determining factors of when to go to urgent care versus your doctor.
+They’re based on your distinct and immediate health care needs and concerns.
+We shall explore the unique attributes of both urgent care clinics and primary care centers.
+And we shall answer the frequently asked question “Can urgent care be primary care?”

 The Benefits of Primary Care

 Your primary care physician or, PCP for short, plays an important and long-standing role in your health.
 PCP’s typically have a longstanding relationship with their patients.
-They are well versed in their patient’s medical history and as such, are quite familiar with the patient’s past ailments and treatments and more attuned to their specific medical needs.
+They are well versed in their patient’s medical history.
+And as such, they are quite familiar with the patient’s past ailments and treatments.
+And they are more attuned to their specific medical needs.
 These are doctors you see on a regular basis and can expect them to have a clear sense of your wellbeing over the long run.